Any links to Amazon are affiliate links.

 How to teach children to have character.
 Tips from the book On Becoming Childwise to help you develop character in your child and why you should care about character training.

-Up until about nine months ago, I, in my naivety, truly believed that people as a whole desired to be kind to other people and treat them well.
+Up until my early days as a parent, I, in my naivety, truly believed that people as a whole desired to be kind to other people and treat them well.
 Where I live, that is just the way people are.
 Sure, there are people who are unkind and motivated by selfishness, but the majority of people try to be kind to others and treat others with respect.

 I was shocked at the responses.
 “That is just the way I am.
 If she can’t handle it, she should leave.”
 “I am just a blunt person.” ”I have to be nice to my kids all day; I don’t want to have to be nice here too.”
 Those are just a few.
 Wow.
 I was shocked.
 I pointed out that I consider myself to be a blunt person, but you can be blunt and tactful.
 Nope.
 They weren’t having it.
 This was an eye opening experience for me.